pananton/busrpc-spec/busrpc.md

 ### `Config`

-`Config` is a predefined strucuture describing service configration parameters.
+`Config` is a predefined strucuture describing service configuration parameters.
 Note, that protobuf supports JSON serialization for it's `message` types, which means that service configuration can be easily read/written from/to the text file.

 ```
 // file ./services/greeter/service.proto